pusher/pusher-websocket-dotnet/README.md

 }

 ```

 ### Private channels

 The name of a private channel needs to start with `private-`.

-It's possible to subscribe to [private channels](https://pusher.com/docs/channels/using_channels/private-channels) that provide a mechanism for [authenticating channel subscriptions](https://pusher.com/docs/channels/server_api/authenticating-users).
-In order to do this you need to provide an `IAuthorizer` when creating the `Pusher` instance.
+It's possible to subscribe to [private channels](https://pusher.com/docs/channels/using_channels/private-channels) that provide a mechanism for [authorizing channel subscriptions](https://pusher.com/docs/channels/server_api/authorizing-users).
+In order to do this you need to provide an `IChannelAuthorizer` when creating the `Pusher` instance.

-The library provides an `HttpAuthorizer` implementation of `IAuthorizer` which makes an HTTP `POST` request to an authenticating endpoint.
-However, you can implement your own authentication mechanism if required.
+The library provides an `HttpChannelAuthorizer` implementation of `IChannelAuthorizer` which makes an HTTP `POST` request to an authorization endpoint.
+However, you can implement your own authorization mechanism if required.

 Setting up a private channel subscription before connecting